Best Practices for Environmentally Friendly Packaging

-One of the best things you can do to reduce the issues caused by ink is reduce your use of it and only use ink when it’s really needed.
+One of the best things you can do to reduce the issues caused by ink is to reduce your use of it and only use ink when it’s really needed.
 Ink that can be de-inked easily will also be better for recycling because it’s easier to remove from otherwise perfectly recyclable packaging.
-It’s also best to stick to digital printing over offset printing since it uses less ink and and fewer supplies.
+It’s also best to stick to digital printing over offset printing since it uses less ink and fewer supplies.

 If you’re trying to reduce your use of ink, this is a great opportunity to update your branding and make more environmentally friendly changes to your brand image.
 If you do decide to create a more sustainable brand and update your aesthetic, use packaging mockups to show off your new look.
-With Placeit, your can find all sorts of mockups, from food packaging to packaging for household products.
+With Placeit, you can find all sorts of mockups, from food packaging to packaging for household products.
 If you don’t find what you need, let us know so we can include it in our library!

 6. Include Recycling Instructions

 The fact of the matter is that even if your packaging is recyclable, it doesn’t mean everyone will recycle it.
 Sometimes people are overwhelmed by all the different materials in a package and aren’t sure if it’s all recyclable.
 Instead of trying to figure it out, they just toss it all in the trash and problem solved.

 In these cases, a simple insert can be included in your package with more specific recycling information.
 Make it as easy as possible for people to dispose of your different packaging materials properly so that they actually follow through and do it.